eager-dev/eagerx/docs/_shared/engine_graph.rst

   import eagerx_dcsc_setups

   pendulum = eagerx.Object.make("Pendulum", "pendulum")
-  pendulum.gui(bridge_id="OdeBridge")
+  pendulum.gui(engine_id="OdeEngine")

 .. note::
-  We have to call the :func:`~eagerx.core.specs.BridgeSpec.gui` method with the argument `bridge_id`, since an :class:`~eagerx.core.entities.Object` can have implementations for more than one :class:`~eagerx.core.entities.Bridge`, where each has its own :class:`~eagerx.core.graph_engine.EngineGraph`.
+  We have to call the :func:`~eagerx.core.specs.EngineSpec.gui` method with the argument `engine_id`, since an :class:`~eagerx.core.entities.Object` can have implementations for more than one :class:`~eagerx.core.entities.Engine`, where each has its own :class:`~eagerx.core.graph_engine.EngineGraph`.

 When clicking *Show Graph*, the output should look similar to the image below: